mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-3.md

 export default addUser;
 ```

 What we just created above is called a **thunk** which, as we stated [here in the previous part](https://blog.manos-liakos.dev/real-time-scrum-voting-app-part-2#redux-thunk), is basically an **enhanced action** which returns a **function** instead of an **object**.
-Inside this function we can run any **asynchronous code** we want, as well as **dispatch other actions.** Notice how `dispatch`, `getState`and `getFirebase`methods are provided as arguments to our action by the **thunk middleware.**
+Inside this function we can run any **asynchronous code** we want, as well as **dispatch other actions.** Notice how  `dispatch`, `getState` and `getFirebase` methods are provided as arguments to our action, by the **thunk middleware.**

 Once again, I hope that the comments help explain what's going on above.
 We are doing two main things here:

 * Creating a config object to pass to `firebaseAddUser` (which is called asynchronously).
 * Persist username to local storage.
-This is going to be useful in order to getting the user identified correctly and not create a new one each time he visits the app on the same browser (provided he doesn't clear the local storage).
+This is going to be useful in getting the user identified correctly and not creating a new one, each time he visits the app on the same browser (provided he doesn't clear the local storage).

 Also, notice how we are not dispatching any action to update the state.
 The reason is that there can be no change in the UI state (and thus a visual change), **until we get a response from the database.** It's also an **automatic** and **one-time procedure**, while the result is stored in local storage, so no Redux persistence is needed.